-We invest jointly in investment properties which are co-managed under contractual relationships with the other investors.
-We share in the revenues and expenses generated by these investment properties in proportion to our investment.
-The carrying amount of these jointly controlled assets, which is included in Investment properties, is \$1,170 as at December 31, 2015 (\$1,131 as at December 31, 2014).
+We invest jointly in investment properties and owner-occupied properties which are co-managed under contractual relationships with the other investors.
+We share in the revenues and expenses generated by these properties in proportion to our investment.
+The carrying amount of these jointly controlled assets, which is included in Investment properties and in Other Assets for owner-occupied properties, is \$1,211 as at December 31, 2016 (\$1,075 as at December 31, 2015).
+The fair value of these jointly controlled assets is \$1,300 as at December 31, 2016 (\$1,170 as at December 31, 2015).

-17.D Unconsolidated Structured Entities
+16.D Unconsolidated Structured Entities